Hetta–Pallas Summer Trail, 50 km

 There are a few small spruce and birch bushes at this point and the trail passes Vuontiskero Fell on its west side.
-The trail then descends into Röyninkuru Ravine and to the small Montelli open wilderness hut, which was used by reindeer herders in the past.
+The trail then descends into Röyninkuru Ravine and to the to the campfire at Montelli.
+Near the campfire there is an old small Montelli hut, which is used by reindeer herders.

 Montelli - Nammalakuru 1,2 km

-At Montelli open wilderness hut there is a crossroads from where a trail leads east to Vuontispirtti and a smaller one which is hard to detect leads west to Kerässieppi.
+At Montelli campfire there is a crossroads from where a trail leads east to Vuontispirtti.
 The main trail to Nammalakuru Ravine continues southward.
 After a short ascent the trail descends to Nammalakuru open and reservable wilderness hut.

 Nammalakuru - Pallas 13 km